Last updated in September 2023.

 What is Profitus?

-- Lithuanian real estate loans backed by property collateral
+- Real estate loans backed by property as collateral with an average annual rate of 10.44%

 Profitus offers investments in Lithuanian residential real estate via three types of real estate loans: